 This will be one of the largest determining factors.
-If your RV runs on diesel you likely have a lot of appliances and only a diesel powered generator can take care of.
-If you have a mid-sized RV that uses a moderate amount of power, then a gas powered generator is probably a good choice.
-If you don’t require too much power, a propane powered RV might be your best bet.
+If your RV runs on diesel, you likely have a lot of appliances, and only a diesel-powered generator can take care of.
+If you have a mid-sized RV that uses a moderate amount of power, then a gas-powered generator is a good choice.
+If you don’t need too much power, propane powered RV might be your best bet.

-In order to know how much power, you’ll need you will need to do a few calculations to determine your power consumption.
+To know how much power, you’ll need you will need to do a few calculations to determine your power consumption.
 Your best bet is to document your appliances and how many watts they use.
-Add these up and you should be able to get a ballpark number on how much power you will typically consume when your appliances are powered up.
+Add these up, and you should be able to get a ballpark number on how much power you will consume when your appliances are powered up.
 Use this number when shopping for a generator.

 Pro Tip: Many appliances use a surge of power during startup, especially your AC.
 Calculate a small amount of extra power when compiling your wattage list.

 If you don’t like smelly fumes than you may pick a propane powered generator because it is the cleanest burning, followed by diesel than gasoline.
 Propane is the most environmentally friendly choice and easiest to travel with and fill up on the go.